joao-pedro-braz/Firmata-LiquidCrystalI2C/README.md

 Remember to call `FirmataLiquidCrystalI2C>>#init` to ready the LCD panel (See also `FirmataLiquidCrystalI2C>>#init:` and `FirmataLiquidCrystalI2C>>#begin`).

 With the LCD panel initiated, the World's your oyster.
-You can than do things like:
+You can then do things like:

 - Print 'Hello World':
 ```